 Only assets that pass through probate are affected by intestate succession laws.
-Many valuable assets don't go through your will, and aren't affected by intestate succession laws.
+Many valuable assets don't go through probate, and therefore aren't affected by intestate succession laws.
 Here are some examples:

 These assets will pass to the surviving co-owner or to the beneficiary you named, whether or not you have a will.
 However, if you don't have a will and none of the named beneficiaries are alive to take the property, then the property could end up being transferred according to intestate succession.

 Under intestate succession, who gets what depends on whether or not you have living children, parents, or other close relatives when you die.
 Here's a quick overview:

 If you die with children who are minors.
 Your spouse inherits 1/2 of your intestate property.
 (Md.
 Code Est. and Trusts § 3-102 (2023).)

 Example: Barrett is married to Jed and also has a 12-year-old daughter from a previous marriage.
 Barrett owns a house in joint tenancy with Jed, plus $200,000 worth of additional, separate property that would have passed under a will if Barrett had made one.
 When Barrett dies, Jed inherits the house outright and $100,000 worth of Barrett's property.
 Barrett's daughter inherits the remaining $100,000 share of Barrett's property.

-For children to inherit from you under the laws of intestacy, the state of Maine must consider them your children, legally.
+For children to inherit from you under the laws of intestacy, the state of Maryland must consider them your children, legally.
 For many families, this is not a confusing issue.
 But it's not always clear.
 Here are some things to keep in mind.

 This can be a tricky area of the law, so if you have questions about your relationship to your parent or child, get help from an experienced attorney.

 If you die without a will and don't have any family, your property will "escheat" into the state's coffers.
 However, this very rarely happens because the laws are designed to get your property to anyone who was even remotely related to you.
-For example, your property won't go to the state if you leave a spouse, children, siblings, parents, grandparents, aunts or uncles, great uncles or aunts, nieces or nephews, cousins of any degree, or the children, parents, or siblings of a spouse who dies before you do.
+For example, your property won't go to the state if you leave a spouse, children, grandchildren, parents, grandparents, great grandparents, nieces, nephews, cousins, aunts, uncles, or the descendants of a spouse who dies before you do.
 (Md.
 Code Est. and Trusts § 3-104 (2023).)

 Here are a few other things to know about Maryland intestacy laws.

-To learn more about intestate succession, read How an Estate Is Settled When There is No Will.
+To learn more about intestate succession, read How an Estate Is Settled If There's No Will.